+[So now on to what the implications of the pandemic might be.]

-The Rise of Nationalism, Populism, Demagoguery and International Isolationism
+[On the one hand, it can strengthen these tendencies – and we see that already] The Rise of Nationalism, Populism, Demagoguery and International Isolationism

 Since the 2000s, rising economic inequality, etc. have led to powerful undercurrents